Seek Returns logo

 Min

-AMCR vs. F: A comparison of their Interest Coverage against their respective Packaging & Containers and Auto - Manufacturers industry benchmarks.
+AMCR vs. F: A comparison of their Interest Coverage Ratio (TTM) against their respective Containers & Packaging and Automobiles industry benchmarks.

 Financial Strength at a Glance